 Select link to see all tutorials in that category

-You can use categories to look at specific training topics, but we strongly recommend you watch ALL of the tutorials in the "Where to Start" category first, to make sure you fully understand the behaviour of both the sheep, and the dog!
+You can use categories to look at specific training topics, but we strongly recommend you watch the tutorials in the order they appear in the Tutorials Library, to make sure you fully understand the behaviour of both the sheep, and the dog!

 English subtitles are available on all our tutorial videos.